HesamKorki/Antenna-Didactic-Application/README.md

-# **Anthenna Didactic Application**
+# **Antenna Didactic Application**

 #### **Using Java**

-*Welcome to my repository of Anthenna Instructive Application.
-We visualized some of basic concepts of Anthenna course for a better comprehension.*
+*Welcome to my repository of Antenna Instructive Application.
+We visualized some of the basic concepts of Antenna course for better comprehension.*

 ☑️*Contact me: Hesam.korki@gmail.com*

 *All the rights of this project are reserved for Hesam Korki*

 The application has seven parts that we will be delving into every one of them separately.
-In the application each part has an executable button.
+In the application, each section has an executable button.

 ## **Persian Glossary**

 - By pressing this button, the application will open the excel file of glossary
-- These are particular expressions from "Antenna Theory: Analysis and Design" Book by Constantine A. Balanis from chapter two "Fundamental parameters of Anthennas"
+- These are particular expressions from "Antenna Theory: Analysis and Design" Book by Constantine A. Balanis from chapter two "Fundamental parameters of Antennas."

 ## **Kraus and Tai Chart**

-- The goal of this part is to compare Exact and Approximate Values(e.g Kraus equation and Tai equation) of Maximum Directivity for U = pow((cos θ),2) Power Patterns.
+- The goal of this part is to compare Exact and Approximate Values(e.g. Kraus equation and Tai equation) of Maximum Directivity for U = pow((cos θ),2) Power Patterns.
-- By clicking on the the button, a window pops open and it shows a figure of directivities simultaneously with different colors.
-Consequently, one can understand the differences and apprehend the resemblences.The corresponding java code for this part is presented in the problem2.java.
+- By clicking on the button, a window pops open, and it shows a figure of directivities simultaneously with different colors.
+Consequently, one can understand the differences and apprehend the resemblance.
+The corresponding java code for this part is presented in the problem2.java.
-- Red line presents the exact value of directivity, and the orange line and green line represent Kraus and Tai approximations, respectively.
+- Red line shows the exact value of directivity, and the orange line and green line represent Kraus and Tai approximations, respectively.

 ## **Calculation of Directivity**

-- The goal of this part is to calculate directivity for arbitrary angles of a "cos distrubuted power" anthenna.
+- The goal of this part is to calculate directivity for arbitrary angles of a "cos distributed power" antenna.
 - By clicking on the button, a window pops open to let the operator choose his/her arbitrary values; then by clicking on ok, another window containing the directivity value opens.
 - The corresponding java code for this part is also presented in the problem2.java.